 Vascular malformations and hemangiomas are commonly known as “birthmarks.”
 They can be present at birth or appear in the first months of life.
 Early diagnosis and treatment is important for the child’s health and appearance.
-Each year the Craniofacial Team at Children’s National Medical Center diagnoses and treats many children with vascular malformations and hemangiomas.
+Each year the Craniofacial Team at Children’s National Hospital diagnoses and treats many children with vascular malformations and hemangiomas.

 What is a hemangioma?

 A hemangioma is a type of birthmark.
 It is the most common benign (non-cancerous) tumor of the skin.
 It may be present at birth as a faint red mark, or appear in the first months of life.
 Hemangiomas can be: